pilot2254/contrast-bot/IMPORTANT_INFO.md

 - **Fun Features**: Jokes, facts, quotes, and mini-games
 - **Developer Tools**: Server management, blacklist control, maintenance mode with webhook alerts
 - **Webhook Alerts**: Optional Discord webhook notifications for developer actions

+### Command Architecture

+**STRICT COMMAND TYPE SEPARATION:**

+- **Regular User Commands**: ALL regular commands use SLASH COMMANDS ONLY (`/command`)
+  - No prefix commands for regular users
+  - Modern Discord interface with autocomplete and validation
+  - Better user experience and discoverability

+- **Developer Commands**: ALL developer commands use PREFIX COMMANDS ONLY (`?command`)
+  - No slash commands for developers
+  - Quick access for administrative tasks
+  - Separate from user-facing commands for security

+This separation ensures clear distinction between user and administrative functionality while providing the best interface for each use case.

 ### Global System Architecture